lunatech-labs/lunadmin-bot/README.md

 Unique tasks are scheduled using Akka-actorSystem to delayed the send of a message based on the current time and the Start Date of the task \
 \
 Recurrent tasks are scheduled using Akka-Quartz-Scheduler which used cron expression to schedule a task based on a specific time ( ex : each monday at 12 AM)

+Make sure the email of the user you are assigning the task to is valid on slack.
+Be careful with the extension of the email (.com/.fr)

 ## Author